EVATool/fae-architecture-log/_decisions/sig-devops-container.md

 (Please list some sources where a reader can get a better understanding of the topic at hand)

+---
+##Questions

+* Why to use containers for EVATool?

+---
+* Compare docker vs. VM?
+    * What tasks should I try on both of them?!
+Which aspects are important for decision?

+          - Workflow (what is easier)
+          - Application delivery: build -> test -> deploy -> run
+          - Updates delivery (Scenario: Hotfix)

+  first TODOs:
+    * "Hello World"-Spring-Boot application with one very simple REST API
+    * Create VM (some sort of Linux) on a local machine (using VirtualBox)
+    * Find a way to deliver the application on VM
+---

+* Do hosting platforms offer support for containers?
+* Do hosting-platforms provide some frameworks for containerization?
+* Do hosting-platforms have complete container-solutions?

+* EVATool: Would it be a Web-Site or App or what?
+    * In FAE we will build a sand-alone Spring-Application (with Spring Boot)

+---
 ## How is this decision evaluated?

 (**Before** you start working in this, please write down how you will evaluate this decision, and plan to